 Welcome to Kenfig Times.
 This website has been created to tell the story of Kenfig and its surrounding villages from prehistoric times to the twentieth century.
 On this website you will discover what really happened to Elizabeth Williams, the ‘Maid of Sker’, how a Roman road still dominates the village of Cornelly, whether the medieval town of Kenfig is under the pool or under the sand, how a famous sportsman helped to shape Cefn Cribwr’s industrial landscape, the first person to legally build a house in Kenfig Hill and much more.

-Every week a new article and pictures will be placed on the website so that over the coming weeks the full story of Kenfig’s history will be told.
+Every month new articles and pictures will be placed on the Kenfig Times website so that over the coming months the full story of Kenfig’s history will be told.
+In eighteen months Kenfig Times has attracted over 5,000 visitors.
+Many thanks to everyone for their support.

-Stop Press: Pendragon, a novel set in the Kenfig landscape will be published shortly.
-You can pre-order a copy of Pendragon now by clicking on the book cover on the right of this page.
-A link will then take you to Amazon.co.uk.
-Meanwhile, you can read more about Pendragon on http://pendragon497.com.
+Latest News: Pendragon, a novel set in the Kenfig landscape, was published in June 2013.
+You can order a copy of Pendragon by clicking on the book cover on the right of this page; a link will then take you to Amazon.co.uk.
+Alternatively, you can obtain the book from your favourite bookstore or internet outlet.

 A Brief History of Kenfig